Our Tax ID/EIN is 46-2686302. The address for our main office is 45 East 20th Street, FL 4, New York, NY 10003.

 Yes!
 Campers must be entering the same grade.
 We ask that each family fill out the “Friend Request” area during registration.
-We will always do our best to accommodate friend requests, but we can not guarantee campers will always be placed in groups with their friends.
+We will always do our best to accommodate friend requests, but can not guarantee campers will always be placed in groups with their friends.

 Kids in the Game camp provides for an active day!
 Campers should wear comfortable sneakers that they can move in and clothes they can play games in.
 Younger campers are encouraged to pack an extra set of clothes to leave in their cubby.

 All belongings should be clearly labeled with your child’s first and last name.

 *Campers will receive a Kids in the Game t-shirt within their first week of camp.

 Families are responsible for packing snacks and lunch each day.
 We are a nut-free camp!